Skip to main content

 tip

 All i18next methods and capabilities are available when using this plugin.
 This plugin is simply a tiny wrapper around the i18next API.
 Need to access the t function without using this plugin?
 You can just access it through i18next.t.
-Wondering how we you can handle formatting, interpolation, plurals and other i18next features?
+Wondering how to handle formatting, interpolation, plurals and other i18next features?
 Yes, to everything.

 In short: Everything that is possible with i18next is also possible with @sapphire/plugin-i18next